-CSS 210 (Intro Soil Science), or GEO 306 (Geomorphology), or GLG 201 (Intro Geology), or GLG 412 (Glacial Geology), or ISP 203 (Geology of the Human Environment), or permission of instructor.
+CSS 210 (Intro Soil Science), or GEO 306 (Geomorphology), or GLG 201 (Intro Geology), or GLG 412 (Glacial Geology), or or permission of instructor.
+Equivalent courses at other institutions will be acceptable.
 This class is not open to freshmen or sophomores.